ObsidianLabs/Black-IDE/README.md

 ## Feature Walkthrough

 The following demo runs on Ethereum Studio v0.8.0 for macOS.
 All screenshots are for demonstration purposes only.
-Actual user interface might differ.
+Actual user interfaces might differ.

 ### Prerequisites